Array§

 join(data: string[], separator: string): string

-Concatenates the strings in the data
+Concatenates the strings in the data array, inserting the

-string between each.
+separator string between each.

 Source§last<I extends any[]>(data: I): undefined | ElementType<I>